dmorosinotto/redux-study/README.md

 # redux-study
-POC project to study redux and use it in Angular 1.x with Typescript + redux-observable and RxJS like @ngrx for NG2+
+POC project to study redux and use it inside an AngularJS 1.x application written with Typescript + redux-observable Epics and RxJS like @ngrx - implemented `|async` for AngularJS 1.x to mimic NG2/4+ use cases.